dreesq/serpent/README.md

     get('/hello/:name', async ({ input }) => `Hello there ${input.name}!`);
 ```

-If we caught your attention, we invite you to the next pages where you will learn how to develop applications using Serpent.
+If we caught your attention, we invite you to check the [documentation](https://dreesq.github.io/serpent).